Suspected Navan arson attack could leave up to 100 people homeless ‘for months’

 The fire was extinguished by a number of units from Meath County Fire Service, though it caused significant damage to a number of cars and to the building.

-Councillor Emer Tóibín spoke on the Michael Reade show this morning about the possible timescale of getting people back into their homes.
+Councillor Emer Tóibín spoke on the Michael Reade Show on LMFM this morning about the possible timescale of getting people back into their homes.

 “I’ve heard months said and I’m loathe to repeat that because the hundred or so people have a huge amount on their plate and it makes life very, very difficult just going about their normal everyday business.